Cat Stevens: Height of popularity

 After his relationship with D'Arbanville ended, Stevens noted the effect it had on his writing, saying, "Everything I wrote while I was away was in a transitional period and reflects that.
 Like Patti.
 A year ago we split; I had been with her for two years.
 What I write about Patti and my family... when I sing the songs now, I learn strange things.
 I learn the meanings of my songs late ..."

 Having established a signature sound, Stevens enjoyed a string of successes in the following years.
 1971's Teaser and the Firecat album reached number two and achieved gold record status within three weeks of its release in the United States.
 It yielded several hits, including "Peace Train", "Morning Has Broken", and "Moonshadow".
-The album was also certified by the RIAA as a Multi-Platinum record in 2001, with over 3 million sold in the United States through that time.
+The album was also certified by the RIAA as a Multi-Platinum record in 2001, with over three million sold in the United States through that time.
 When interviewed on a Boston radio station, Stevens said about Teaser and the Firecat:

 I get the tune and then I just keep on singing the tune until the words come out from the tune.
 It's kind of a hypnotic state that you reach after a while when you keep on playing it where words just evolve from it.
 So you take those words and just let them go whichever way they want ...'Moonshadow'?
 Funny, that was in Spain, I went there alone, completely alone, to get away from a few things.
 And I was dancin' on the rocks there ... right on the rocks where the waves were, like, blowin' and splashin'.
 Really, it was so fantastic.
 And the moon was bright, ya know, and I started dancin' and singin' and I sang that song and it stayed.
 It's just the kind of moment that you want to find when you're writin' songs.

 For seven months, in 1971 and 1972, Stevens was romantically linked to popular singer Carly Simon, while both were being produced by Samwell-Smith.
 During that time, they each wrote songs for, and about, one another.
 Simon wrote and recorded at least two Top 50 songs, "Legend in Your Own Time" and "Anticipation" about Stevens.
-He reciprocated with a song to her, written after their romance, entitled "Sweet Scarlet".
+He reciprocated with a song to her, written after their romance, titled "Sweet Scarlet".

-His next album, Catch Bull at Four, released in 1972, was his most rapidly successful album in the United States, reaching gold record status in 15 days and holding the number one position for three weeks on the Billboard 200 and fifteen weeks at number one in the Australian ARIA Charts.
+His next album, Catch Bull at Four, released in 1972, was his most rapidly successful album in the United States, reaching gold record status in 15 days and holding the number-one position for three weeks on the Billboard 200 and fifteen weeks at number one in the Australian ARIA Charts.